 A great cross-sell strategy is to reward your customer for purchasing a product.
 For example, a small discount on your customer’s next purchase.
+If you are selling books on your website, it is a good gesture to offer a discount on the subsequent purchase of a book by the same author to your new buyer or something similar.
 People consider discounts as bargains, and with a small gesture such as a discount, you can win their buying decision and make them feel valued at the same time!

 This also allows you to create a reward program as your long-term sales strategy by enabling you to sell more products quickly.
 People often come back to where they feel valued.
 So once you feel like you can start a loyalty program, don’t forget to set it up!

 Whenever someone learns about cross-selling, they start thinking about money, and how they can sell more physical products.
 But you don’t always have to cross-sell physical products.
 Instead, you can focus on selling services.
 For example, if you’ve sold a computer, you can cross-sell servicing, customization, or additional warranty period.
 Most services cost less or nothing, and they can be a great source of revenue.

 Like we have mentioned earlier, people like to get bargains.
 If that comes with free shipping, they’ll consider this even better.
 According to a study by walker sands, 9 out of 10 customers say that free shipping triggers them to shop more!

 How does this work in upselling or cross-selling emails?

 You can simply offer them free shipping for their next order.
 Much like the loyalty reward tactic, this allows you to ensure higher customer retention while boosting revenue!